 Before you do anything else, you’re going to want to register.
 Registration is usually in Usdan.
 Basically, you’ll go down a line of tables and people will hand you important papers, wifi instructions, instructions for filing your W-9 tax form (important for anyone who’s planning on working a campus job).
-In addition to all that, you’ll get Wes swag to rock for the next 4 years, like your Wes2025 t-shirt, a reusable cup, and drawstring bags.
+In addition to all that, you’ll get Wes swag to rock for the next 4 years, like your Wes2026 t-shirt (hopefully more stylish than the 2025 one), a reusable cup, and drawstring bags.
 Hang on to this stuff, they’re more useful than they seem, and you’ll thank yourself later when your parents are gone, and you have no idea what’s going on.

 All of your earthly possessions will be unloaded unceremoniously into a patch of dirt/grass/concrete.

 This is probably the most hectic part of the entire orientation process at Wes.
 Basically, depending on where your dorm is, you will be directed to bring your car/truck/whatever to a certain unloading location.
 There, you will get everything out of your car and into a taped-off section of ground so that your parents can move the car to a more permanent parking spot and make room for one of the other 800-and-something frosh trying to unload their stuff.

 While this is happening, you will go up to a table with orientation workers who will get you your room key and point you in the general direction of your new home for the next year.

 Then, student volunteers (usually athletes who had to move in early for pre-season practice) will help you move all your stuff from the unloading area to your room.
 There are some carts available, but you’re going to end up carrying a lot of stuff, so dress accordingly (and wear closed toed shoes – take it from someone who dropped a mini-fridge on their toe during move in).